ASUS ROG Phone 5: Everything you need to know about the gaming beast

 The ROG range of products by ASUS is designed to facilitate serious gamers, and the ROG Phone aligns with this image.
-The ROG Phone is inarguably the most expedient gaming smartphone, featuring the most powerful chipset available for Android devices, RGB lighting, the highest refresh rate display on a smartphone, and a host of performance-enhancing accessories.
+The ROG Phone is inarguably the most expedient gaming smartphone, featuring the most powerful chipset available for Android devices, RGB lighting, the highest refresh rate display on a smartphone, Air Triggers, and a host of performance-enhancing accessories.
 After hailing the ROG Phone 3 as The King of Gaming Smartphones, we expect the next phones in the ROG portfolio only to go upwards and onwards.
 Skipping the number 4, ASUS launched the ROG Phone 5 series in March with three models instead of just one, including the ROG Phone 5, the ROG Phone 5 Pro, and a limited-edition ROG Phone 5 Ultimate.

 Here’s a look at the ROG Phone 5 series specifications.